-8.7: The aesthetic of the Lower Deer Valley paighborhood should be the Lower Deer Valley neighborhood should be preserved.
+7.7: The aesthetic of the Lower Deer Valley neighborhood should be preserved.

 The Lower Deer Valley neighborhood is a healthy balance of preserved open space and large building pads.
 The native landscape with sage brush and gambel oak are unique to the region.
 Not only do they provide visitors with a sense of place, but also provide more opportunities to view the local wildlife by protecting their native habitat.